 THE IMAGE of the hexagram: a large, opened mouth.
-Upper teeth in upper jaw, lower teeth in lower jaw.
+Upper teeth are in the upper jaw, and lower teeth are in the lower jaw.
 In between, the open oral cavity, and maybe in the depths you can see the uvula and the dark shaft of the oesophagus?
 The extended meaning of jaws: feeding, eating.

 A jaw has two halves: one half moves, while the other stays in place.
 Since Victorian times, we have been expected to move our jaws according to specific etiquette.
-The upper jaw - and thus the entire skull, to which it is connected - acts as an immobile Mountain.
-Nor does the neck and the rest of the spine give way during the opening and closing of jaw and mouth.
-The body is Victorian straight and rigid.
+The upper jaw – and thus the entire skull, to which it is connected – acts as an immobile mountain.
+Nor do the neck and the rest of the spine give way during the opening and closing of the jaw and mouth.
+The body is Victorian, straight and rigid.
 Unmoving.
-The lips give way only to let in a bite, but otherwise stay neatly together.
-In cultivated eating, the lower jaw stands alone, leaving little in the way of Burgundian ramp-pleasure.
+The lips give way only to let in a bite but otherwise stay neatly together.
+In cultivated eating, the lower jaw stands alone, leaving little in the way of Burgundian ramp pleasure.

 A crocodile has nothing to do with named jaw etiquette.
 Its jaws, in their movement and emotion, are one with its trailing spine and mighty tail.
 Eating is a matter of the whole body, certainly not an isolated grinding lower jaw.
-The crocodile's lower jaw depicts the Mountain, his upper jaw and spine the Thunder.
+The crocodile's lower jaw depicts the mountain, and his upper jaw and spine the thunder.
 Try to imitate that movement pattern at today’s supper.
-Jaw and tail like a lightning bolt.
+Jaw and tail like lightning bolts.

 Etiquette equally prohibits all manner of eating noises, as you can see in the spaghetti scene from the Japanese film Tampopo.

-A clam does not hà ve a mouth and jaw, it is entirely mouth and jaw.
-It lacks torso, arms and legs, but it does have soft lips, a palate, stomach and gut, and a poop hole.
+A clam does not have a mouth and jaw; it is entirely mouth and jaw.
+It lacks a torso, arms and legs, but it does have soft lips, a palate, a stomach and gut, and a poop hole.
 All soft and fragile.
-The hard calcareous shells are protective armour and jaw at the same time.
+The hard calcareous shells are protective armour and jaws at the same time.
 A jaw that closes decisively and stays closed when approaching predators; one that opens to let tasty morsels float in.
 An ultimate land of milk and honey?

 A double shell and the animal jaw are two different things.
 They have, to my knowledge, no direct evolutionary connection.
-Yet the form and function of the hinged clam shell and the jaws of fish, quadruped and bird have a handful of similarities.
+Yet the form and function of the hinged clamshell and the jaws of fish, quadrupeds and birds have a handful of similarities.

 If an oyster already has a jaw, who will say what the lower jaw and what the upper jaw are?
 The characteristics of Thunder and Mountain are now reflected in the opening or closing of the two shell halves.